chaobrain/braintools/docs/index.rst

 See also the ecosystem
 ^^^^^^^^^^^^^^^^^^^^^^

-BrainTools is part of our `brain simulation ecosystem <https://brainmodeling.readthedocs.io/>`_.
+BrainTools is one part of our `brain simulation ecosystem <https://brainmodeling.readthedocs.io/>`_.

 ----